Rachel2308/MS3-belles-task-manager/TESTING.md

 ## **Bugs**

-* __Issue__
+* **Issue**

   Form did not show all of the placeholder text in smaller screen

-__Fix__
+    **Fix**

   Form and text boxes made wider for small screens

-**Issue**
+* **Issue**

-Title in header too big for smaller screen and drops down outside of the header **Fix**
+    Title in header too big for smaller screen and drops down outside of the header

+    **Fix**

     Media Queries used to use smaller text as screen size gets smaller

-**Issue**
+*   **Issue**

     Card panels jumped up and caused lower card panel to move to the bottom of the page when opened.

     **Fix**

     Realised that it was due to the card class being used to change the height of the card.
 Changed the CSS to use the card-title class.
 Cards now function as intended

-**Issue**
+*   **Issue**

     The flash on login now says Welcome, None

     **Fix**

     Corrected the code in app.py from users to username

     **Issue**

-When updating the tasks, the task changed to "Whole Chorus" **Fix**
+    When updating the tasks, the task changed to "Whole Chorus"

+    **Fix**

     Amended code from {% if homework.section_name == homework.section_name %} to {% if section.section_name == homework.section_name %}

     **Issue**

     The Belles of Three Spires text in the header will take the user to the homework.html page even when not logged in.

+    **Fix**
+    **COMPLETE THIS WHEN SORTED**

 ## **User testing**

-**Page**
+### **Page**

-*Log in
+* #### Log in
-    *Username field gives an error, shown by a red line if a username is not entered *Password field gives an error, shown by a red line if a password is not entered *If the incorrect username and/or password is entered, a flash message stating that "Username and/or password is incorrect flashes up at the top of the screen.
+    * Username field gives an error, shown by a red line if a username is not entered
+    * Password field gives an error, shown by a red line if a password is not entered
+    * If the incorrect username and/or password is entered, a flash message stating that "Username and/or password is incorrect flashes up at the top of the screen.
-    *When log in details are correct, the LOG IN button takes the user to the "Homework Tasks" page.
+    * When log in details are correct, the LOG IN button takes the user to the "Homework Tasks" page.
 A flash message then appears at the top of the screen stating
         "Welcome, {username}
-    *If the user is a new user, they can press the "Need to register?
+    * If the user is a new user, they can press the "Need to register?
 Please click here" button and will then be redirected to the Registration page.

-*Registration

-*Log out

-*Add_tasks
-    *when logged in as music team

-    *when logged in as standard member

-*Edit_tasks
-    *when logged in as music team

-    *when logged in as standard member

-*delete_task
-    *when logged in as music team

-    *when logged in as standard member

-*whole_chorus
-    *when logged in as music team

-    *when logged in as standard member

-*lead.html
-    *when logged in as music team

-    *when logged in as standard member

-*tenor.html
-    *when logged in as music team

-    *when logged in as standard member

-*bari.html
-    *when logged in as music team

-    *when logged in as standard member

-*bass.html
-    *when logged in as music team

-    *when logged in as standard member
+    * "Register" link in header links to registration page
+    * "Log In" link is not shown once the user is logged in

+* #### Registration
+    * If nothing entered in username field, error is shown by red underline.
+    * If nothing entered in first name field, error is shown by red underline.
+    * If nothing entered in surname field, error is shown by red underline.
+    * If nothing entered in password field, error is shown by red underline.
+    * If password of fewer than 5 characters entered, error is shown by red underline
+    * If a user tries to register a username that is already registered, a flashed message "User is already registered" is displayed
+    * Clicking on the music team toggle button turns on the button, and the user is added as a member of the music team.
+    * When all information is completed, the registration button saves the user information to mongodb, and the user is redirected to the homepage.
+    * "Register" link is not shown when the user is logged in

+* #### Log out
+    * "Log Out" button only shows when the user is log in
+    * Clicking on log out will log member out of the site, return user to the Log In screen and display a flashed message.

+* #### Add_tasks
+    * When logged in as music team

+    * When logged in as standard member
+        *

+* #### Edit_tasks
+    * When logged in as music team
+        * Edit button only shows when logged in as a member of the music team
+        * Edit button takes you to the edit task page, where all of the existing data is prefilled into the fields
+        * Hitting cancel returns you to the View Tasks homepage
+        * Amending the task will update the database correctly
+        * Hitting the SAVE CHANGES button will return the user to the View Tasks homepage and a flashed message is displayed "Task Successfully Updated"

+    * When logged in as standard member
+        * "Edit" button not visible when not logged in as a member of the music team

+* #### delete_task
+    * When logged in as music team
+        * Delete button only shows when logged in as a member of the music team
+        * Hitting the Delete button displays a modal asking you to confirm if the user wishes to delete the task.
+            * Hitting Cancel on this modal returns the user to the View Tasks homepage
+            * Hitting Delete on this modal will return the user to the View Tasks homepage and display a flashed message confirming deletion.
+The deleted task will successfully be removed from the database
+        * Hitting cancel returns you to the View Tasks homepage
+        * Amending the task will update the database correctly
+        * Hitting the SAVE CHANGES button will return the user to the View Tasks homepage and a flashed message is displayed "Task Successfully Updated"

+    * When logged in as standard member
+        * "Delete" button not visible when not logged in as a member of the music team

+* #### whole_chorus
+    * When logged in as music team

+    * When logged in as standard member

+* #### lead.html
+    * When logged in as music team

+    * When logged in as standard member

+* #### tenor.html
+    * When logged in as music team

+    * When logged in as standard member

+* #### bari.html
+    * When logged in as music team

+    * When logged in as standard member

+* #### bass.html
+    * When logged in as music team

+    * When logged in as standard member